WAGION LODGE #6 – EARLY YEARS (1921-1965)

 Without Wagion Lodge, the upkeep and care of the beautiful facility at Camp Conestoga would be impossible.
 Thousands of Scouts each year are able to attend summer camp through the countless volunteer hours and dedication of the brothers of Wagion Lodge 6.

-Wagion Lodge #6 has grown to become one of the strongest Lodges in the Order of the Arrow program, with one of the riches and most revered histories.
+Wagion Lodge has grown to become one of the strongest Lodges in the Order of the Arrow program, with one of the riches and most revered histories.
 Our officers and committee chairmen have worked diligently to provide a well-rounded program aimed at carrying out the objectives of the Order of the Arrow.
 We, as a Lodge, have done much to be proud of and grown to be a vital part of the Scouting program in the Westmoreland-Fayette Council, B.S.A.
+As we hope to continue to grow and develop in the years to come.

 Edited by: D. Boyer, K. Hager, T. Price